Authorities urge women who may be linked to fetal remains found at abortion doctor's home to come forward

 "Even though the clinics are in Indiana, some of these people could have lived in Illinois at the time, so we have a connection.
 But obviously if the crime is committed in Indiana, they would be the appropriate prosecuting authority but we probably could assist them so we remain open to that."

-Kelley added that the investigation in Illinois has been completed for the time being, but added: "There's still work that needs to be done in this case,"
+Kelley added that the investigation in Illinois has been completed for the time being, but added: "There's still work that needs to be done in this case."

 Family members of Dr. Ulrich Klopfer discovered the medically preserved fetal remains in his garage on Sept.
 12. Klopfer had died nine days earlier of natural causes, according to Will County Coroner Patrick O'Neil.